Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

+&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
+The fixed interval trigger with a processing interval of 1 second can provide frequent updates and processing.
+However, in this scenario, the data engineer requires near real-time processing and wants to minimize processing latency.
+Using a fixed interval trigger may introduce unnecessary overhead and increase processing latency.
+It operates on a fixed schedule and may not be able to provide the continuous flow of data processing required for near real-time analytics.

+&nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
+To achieve the objectives of almost real-time processing, minimal processing latency, and a continuous flow of data processing without interruptions, the data engineer should use the Continuous trigger.
+The Continuous trigger minimizes pipeline latency by ensuring that the streaming query processes the data as soon as it becomes available.
+It makes it possible to process data continuously, giving the desired close to real-time analytics capabilities.

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
 The AvailableNow trigger initiates processing as soon as data is available for consumption.
 While this trigger can provide immediate processing, it may not be the most efficient choice for near real-time processing.
 It relies on the availability of data and may introduce variability in the processing time, potentially affecting the end-to-end latency.
 The data engineer aims to achieve the lowest possible end-to-end latency, and the AvailableNow trigger may not provide the desired level of control over the processing flow.

-&nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
-To achieve the objectives of almost real-time processing, minimal processing latency, and a continuous flow of data processing without interruptions, the data engineer should use the Continuous trigger.
-The Continuous trigger minimizes pipeline latency by ensuring that the streaming query processes the data as soon as it becomes available.
-It makes it possible to process data continuously, giving the desired close to real-time analytics capabilities.

-&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
-The fixed interval trigger with a processing interval of 1 second can provide frequent updates and processing.
-However, in this scenario, the data engineer requires near real-time processing and wants to minimize processing latency.
-Using a fixed interval trigger may introduce unnecessary overhead and increase processing latency.
-It operates on a fixed schedule and may not be able to provide the continuous flow of data processing required for near real-time analytics.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 The Once trigger is designed for one-time batch-like processing rather than continuous or near real-time processing.
 It is not suitable for the requirements of the data engineer, as it does not provide the continuous flow of data processing they need.
 The Once trigger is more appropriate for scenarios where a single data processing is sufficient, such as running a batch job on a static dataset.

-**Question 26: Data Processing Which of the configuration in Spark should be used to optimize the Spark job and improve performance by tuning the partitioning configuration?**
+**Question 26: Data Processing Which of the configuration in Spark should be used to optimize the Spark job and improve performance by tuning the partitioning configuration?
+The configuration should also help achieve better parallelism and resource utilization during data processing.**

 Options:

-&nbsp;&nbsp;&nbsp;&nbsp;T.e configuration should also help achieve better parallelism and resource utilization during data processing.

 &nbsp;&nbsp;&nbsp;&nbsp;A.spark.sql.shuffle.partitions